tankevan/bus-simulation/README.md

 # bus-simulation

-Team Members: Daphne Goh, Fong Yu Yang, Kevan Tan
+**Team Members**: Daphne Goh, Fong Yu Yang, Kevan Tan

-Project done for Simulation Modeling Analysis Module at SUTD.
+Project was done for Simulation Modeling Analysis Module at SUTD.
 Objective was to create a framework that can compare different policies for how frequently buses should be dispatched.
 We focused on varying the time intervals the buses were released at for this project and performed statistical output analysis on the results to make comparisons between simulations.

 ## General Architecture of Simulation